nghiaho12/abc_speak/README.md

-An app I wrote to help my kid to learn the ABC alphabet.
+An app I wrote to help my kid learn the alphabet.
 When the spoken letter is recognized (via mic) it will get highlighted.
 The app recognizes the NATO phonetic alphabet (https://en.wikipedia.org/wiki/NATO_phonetic_alphabet)